 Travel backpacks too come in a variety of sizes and capacities.
 This range is similar to hiking/trekking backpacks (refer to the section above) as they are typically built for backpackers or nomadic living.
-These backpacks tend to be front loading as previously mentioned and also support a variety of internal and external compartments, pockets and pouches for strategic packing.
+These backpacks tend to be front loading as previously mentioned and support various internal and external compartments, pockets, and pouches for strategic packing.
 They too come with sophisticated ventilation and suspension systems for support as they are designed for prolonged wear.
 Some come with an additional hip belt and or sternum strap.

 Hunting backpacks are a hybrid of a hiking/trekking backpack and a travel backpack with additional compartments for hunting gear or concealment for carrying.
-These backpacks too typically come with an additional external frame in order to support the haul of game post-hunt.
-They too come with sophisticated suspension systems similar to hiking/trekking backpacks for additional support as well as the multitude of compartments seen in both hiking/trekking and travel backpacks.
+These backpacks too typically come with an additional external frame to support the haul of game post-hunt.
+They also come with sophisticated suspension systems similar to hiking/trekking backpacks for additional support and the multitude of compartments seen in both hiking/trekking and travel backpacks.

 Other Factors to Consider

 Survival backpacks should be portable.
-Whether the backpack comes in a small size and capacity or large size and capacity, every survival backpack should be portable in order for it to serve its purpose.
+Whether the backpack comes in a small size and capacity or large size and capacity, every survival backpack should be portable for it to serve its purpose.

 Furthermore, if the survival backpack comes in a larger size and capacity, it should have additional features such as a sophisticated suspension system to ensure that the backpack can properly distribute the weight in the backpack accordingly.

-Also, keep in mind that there will always be countless knockoffs posing as popular brands so do be aware of this when making your purchase.
-Still keep this into consideration and properly vet the brand before purchasing your product.
+Also, keep in mind that there will always be countless knockoffs posing as popular brands, so be aware of this when making your purchase.
+Still, keep this into consideration and properly vet the brand before purchasing your product.

 The size of a survival backpack is another factor to put into consideration before making your purchase.
 As we’ve seen, survival backpacks can come in a variety of sizes (or capacities).
 As previously stated, they vary in capacity from 30 to 70 liters or larger.

 Weekend packs (1-3 nights) are normally 30-50 liters, multi day packs (3-5 nights) are about 50-80 liters, and extended trip (5+ nights) packs can be 70 liters or larger.
 Some can even go up to 150 liters.
-Depending on your intended use, the size (or capacity) of the backpack should be put into consideration.
+Depending on your intended use, the backpack’s size (or capacity) should be considered.

 Weather resistance (and water resistance even) is another factor you should put into consideration.
 The weather is unpredictable.
 You may think you’ve planned your hike, camping trip, day of departure or hunting week getaway on a nice sunny forecast until a small sprinkle becomes a downpour.
 It’s always smarter to ensure your backpack is weather resistant or at least water-resistant.

 Check out the materials, see if they are made of ripstop, nylon or polyester material.
 These are normally water-resistant.
-It would be the worst-case scenario for an unpredicted downpour and an ill-designed backpack resulting in your belongings being completely ruined.
+It would be the worst-case scenario for an unpredicted downpour and an ill-designed backpack resulting in your completely ruined belongings.